Oscarita25/Oscarita25/README.md

-# My name is Oscar and i am a developer that like to create just stuff that interests me.
+# My name is Oscar....

 I am born 2nd May 2003 in Germany, and I started out Programming with creating some **Minecraft modifications,**